GrantPierce94/multi-cycle-processor/README.md

 ## Security-Focused Design Elements

 - **Memory Isolation Simulation**: Memory modules were implemented with strict address control to simulate boundary enforcement and mitigate unintended read/write behaviors.
-- **Control Flow Integrity (CFI)**: The control unit was carefully designed to prevent unintended execution branching — modeling core ideas behind CFI as seen in modern processor defenses.
+- **Control Flow Integrity (CFI)**: The control unit was carefully designed to prevent unintended execution branching, modeling core ideas behind CFI as seen in modern processor defenses.
 - **Hazard Management = Attack Surface Reduction**: The pipelined design includes hazard detection, which was approached as a vector for race condition mitigation and speculative execution concerns (e.g., modeled analogs to Spectre-style behaviors).
-- **Minimal Trusted Computing Base (TCB)**: All control signals and instruction paths were minimized to only necessary permissions — following least privilege principles in hardware-level access.
+- **Minimal Trusted Computing Base (TCB)**: All control signals and instruction paths were minimized to only necessary permissions; following least privilege principles in hardware-level access.

 These secure design practices reflect the foundation of **cybersecurity-aware hardware development**, where understanding system internals is key to defending them.